digital-asset/daml/docs/source/concepts/interoperability.rst

 .. note::
    There are no ordering guarantees for contract keys other than those that come from the contracts they reference.

-Like for a single DAML Ledger, interoperable order consistency ensures that the order of transactions is consistent across several Participant Nodes and parties.
+Like for a single DAML ledger, interoperable order consistency ensures that the order of transactions is consistent across several Participant Nodes and parties.
 Moreover, if a interoperable order-consistent local ledger contains actions on one of `A`\ ;s contracts, then it delimits with **Leave** and **Enter** when actions on that contract may be missing from that ledger.